joppuyo/disable-media-pages/readme.txt

 ## Description

-Completely disable "attachment" pages for WordPress media.
+Completely disable "attachment" pages created by WordPress.

-By default WordPress creates a page for each of your attachments.
-This is can be undesirable because:

 By default, WordPress creates a page for each of your attachments.
 This is can be undesirable because of two reasons: